peter88213/mm2yw7/docs/usage.md

 ### The levels of the mindmap tree

 - On the first level, a node represents either a *part* (a chapter beginning a new section), or a collection of characters, locations, or items.
+The conversion of "Normal type parts" can be suppressed with a configuration file entry, if you just want chapters and scenes.
 - On the second level, a node represents either a *chapter*, or a character/location/item.
 - On the third level. a node represents a *scene*.